What constitutes good value for money on safari?

 Single travellers pay more because they are not sharing the cost of a room with another traveller.
-In effect, they are paying for two people, less a discount.
-Or put another way, a single price (half the room) with a surcharge added.
-In addition, single travellers will pay double the price of a land transfer, because in general, the minimum charge for such a service is for two travellers.
+In addition, single travellers will pay double the price of a land (road) transfer, because the minimum charge for such a service to a private lodge is normally based on two travellers.

 Will I be spending any extra?

 Bar bills are generally not included in tour prices at the mid-level range.
-At luxury level, local wines and beer and soft drinks are often included.
+At luxury level, local wines and beer and soft drinks are often included in the package.
 Each safari lodge has its own small curio shop where credit cards are accepted.
-They sell caps, shirts, fleece jackets, in fact all safari related items and you'll find some lovely things to take home.
+They sell safari clothing, other safari items and lovely things to take home.
 Keep space in your suitcases!
-Laundry is sometimes offered as a free service; check with your lodge of choice.
+Laundry is sometimes offered as a free service; check first.

 How much cash and/or local currency must I bring?

 Don't hesitate to bring US dollars, Euros, AU dollars, Swiss francs or GB pounds - in fact all hard currencies are gladly accepted in the game reserves as gratuities.
-Buy as little local currency as necessary - these are volatile in Africa (except Botswana) and the buy-sell gap is enormous for that reason.
-You'll get very little back if you have to sell because you didn't use it.
+Buy as little local currency as necessary - the buy-sell gap is enormous.
 Credit cards are accepted virtually everywhere.

 Can I do some good on my visit?

-You sure can, and thanks for asking.
-Just before you start packing for the safari, look up Pack for a Purpose, and find out if your safari lodge has linked with a local school as their community effort.
+Thanks for asking, and yes!
+Just before you start packing for your journey, look up Pack for a Purpose, and find out if your safari lodge has linked with a local school as their community effort.
+Most do.
 Bring some school stuff for kids in the rural (safari) areas, and hand it over to your lodge/s.
 Then you have some space for taking your curio purchases home.
-Smart move.